etoews/etoews.github.io/_posts/2013-11-19-whistle-while-you-hacktx.md

 slug: whistle-while-you-hacktx
 title: Whistle While You HackTX
 categories:
-- advocacy
   - jclouds
   - rackspace
+  - hackathon
 ---

 [HackTX](http://hacktx.com/) is the biggest hackathon in Texas.
 It's a 24 hour annual hackathon hosted by the Hacker Lounge and Technology Entrepreneurship Society student organizations at The University of Texas at Austin.
 It's made up of 500 hackers with $10,000 in prizes.
 By far, it's the biggest hackathon that I've personally attended and I was pretty damn excited to represent Rackspace as a sponsor.